Uvacoder/happened.tech/README.md

 1. Create a file under `./content/joined` with your name
 2. File must be markdown (`.md`)
 3. Example: `john-doe.md`
+4. Check how [this one](./content/joined/telmo-goncalves.md) is structured
+5. Don't forget the `frontmatter` data as well
-4. Open a PR with your file
+6. Open a PR with your file

 ---